jamesgawn/learning/index.md

 title: Home
 nav_order: 1
 ---
-Here you can find notes on books, articles, and papers that I have read, as well as any talks I have watched.
-I aim to create short summaries to help recall of what I have learned, and make it easier to reference in the future.
+I take notes on books, articles, talks that I find useful - doing so helps with embedding what I have learned.
+This site helps catalog those notes for future reference.